BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - Direct Shot

-**ACTIVE/PASSIVE RULES**

-- **Acurate** `ACTIVE` - An Assault Ballista will only scatter 3" rather than 6"
+- **Acurate** `ACTIVE`

+An Assault Ballista will only scatter 3" rather than 6"

-- **Piercing Shot** `ACTIVE` - A model hit will be flung back D6" if it has a Strength of 5 or lower.
+- **Piercing Shot** `ACTIVE`

+A model hit will be flung back D6" if it has a Strength of 5 or lower.
 Any models passed over are knocked prone and take a Strength 5 hit.
 The flung model stops if it hits impassable terrain or a model with Strength 6 or higher, and both take a Strength 6 hit.
 The flung model is knocked prone if it survives.
 If the flung model would end its movement over other models, those models are moved the minimum distance to allow the flung model to be placed.

-- **Raise the Ladders!** `ACTIVE` - An Isengard Assault Ballista can be used to raise a ladder onto enemy battlements in a siege game.
+- **Raise the Ladders!** `ACTIVE`

+An Isengard Assault Ballista can be used to raise a ladder onto enemy battlements in a siege game.
 Choose a point on the battlements within range and roll to hit.
 If successful, place a ladder within 6" of the wall base below the target point against the battlements.
 A model that was carrying the ladder can be placed at the top and will count as charging if there is a defender there.
 If not, the model can move normally.

 **ADDITIONAL PROFILES**